 The participants are invited to meet on Sunday evening for a welcome dinner in town before the beginning of the school.
 On Monday, a cocktail is organised after the first day of the school, the participants expose a poster about their work and have the opportunity to talk about science with each others.
 On thrusday evening all the participants and the teachers meet for dinner in an easy-going atmosphere.

-The 5th winter school on multiscale approaches and multiphysic couplings in fluid and solid mechanics will take place from the 31st of January to the 4th of February 2022.
+The 5th winter school on multiscale approaches and multiphysic couplings in fluid and solid mechanics was postponed to a later date in 2022 due to recent sanitary restrictions in France.

 For any question or information, please contact Cécile Bordier: cecile.bordier(at)tec21.fr